Accolade Ranks Firm Among Nation’s Largest Independent Registered Investment Advisers

 # # #

-The Financial Times 300 Top Registered Investment Advisers is an independent listing produced annually by the Financial Times (June 2019).
-The FT 300 is based on data gathered from RIA firms, regulatory disclosures and the FT’s research.
-The listing reflected each practice’s performance in six primary areas: assets under management, asset growth, compliance record, years in existence, credentials and online accessibility.
-This award does not evaluate the quality of services provided to clients and is not indicative of the practice’s future performance.
-Neither the RIA firms nor their employees pay a fee to the Financial Times in exchange for inclusion in the FT 300.
+The Financial Times 300 Top Registered Investment Advisers (2019) is an independent listing produced annually by the Financial Times and Ignites Research (June 2019).
+The FT 300 is based on data gathered from investment advisory firms, regulatory disclosures and the Financial Times’ research.
+According to the Financial Times, approximately 2,000 firms were invited to be considered for its list; 740 responded.
+The listing reflects each practice’s performance in six primary areas: Assets under management (70%–75% of a firm’s score), asset growth (15% of a firm’s score), years in existence, compliance record, credentials and online accessibility.
+Neither the participating firms nor their employees pay a fee to The Financial Times in exchange for inclusion in the FT 300.

 InvestmentNews’ Best Places to Work for Financial Advisers Award (2019) is based on responses to surveys voluntarily completed by participating firms.
 Firms do not pay a fee to participate.
 InvestmentNews conducts the survey.
 InvestmentNews evaluates participating firms’ ability to attract and retain talented employees and then ranks the firms.
 Visit http://www.investmentnews.com/section/best-places-to-work-for-financial-advisers/2019 for more information.